LeonEricsson/leonericsson.github.io/_posts/2023-08-20-observationgeneralization.md

 author: Sutskever
 exturl: https://www.youtube.com/watch?v=AKMuA_TVz3A&ab_channel=SimonsInstitute
 ---
-This is a talk at the Simon's Institute by OpenAI chief scientist Ilya Sutskever.
-While I was listening I decided to jot down a few pointers that I found interesting so I'm just going to list them off.
+A couple of days ago OpenAI's chief scientist, Ilya Sutskever, held a talk at the Simon Institute and while I was listening I decided to jot down a few pointers that I found interesting.
 Hope you find something of value but I understand a post like this is more personal than educational.

 - Supervised learning is theoretically sound and conceptually trivial.
 We have formal proofs that given more training data than degrees of freedom and IID test data -> Low training error = low test error.